 Muderick also served as an adjunct professor of video at Cabrini College.
 In addition, he was a frequent contributor to many trade publications, and lectured at a PLRA-Pennsylvania Learning Resources Conference, Visual Communications Congress, ITVA International Conference, AECT International Conference, Temple University Seminar, Philadelphia School District Career Conference, and other local meetings.
 He is an avid student and collector of broadcast history and wrote a monthly column on the history of television.

 In 2008 he returned to the Video/AV field and revived Muderick Media.
-His work continues in the area of video production and he continues to provide creative services in the area of Video/AV.
-During the summer of 2009, he became a partner in Family Video Stories, a company which produces documentaries for families—www.familyvideostories.com.
+During the summer of 2009, he became a partner in Family Video Stories, a company which produced documentaries for families His work today continues in the area of video, primarily working with Videotapetransfers.tv, a Delaware Valley facility specializing in the transfer and digitzation of almost all old formats of video including 2" quad, all consumer formats, 8mm and Super 8 film, slides, and photographs.
 He also provides voice-over talent for various audio, video, and Powerpoint presentations and does pro-bono voice-over for various PSA's and 501C-3 organizations.
-He is currently involved in the Archive Project of the Broadcast Pioneers.
+He is currently involved in the Digital Archive Project of the Broadcast Pioneers.

 From the official archives of the Broadcast Pioneers of Philadelphia

 © 2010, 2011, 2013 & 2017, Broadcast Pioneers of Philadelphia

 All Rights Reserved